A troubling thought, isn’t it?

 We’re all screw-ups.

-In my first three years, I made every mistake on this list.
+In my first three years after learning how to start a blog, I made every mistake on this list.
 Every single one.

 Not only did all my blogs fail, but I was banned by Google, my first guest post was rejected by Copyblogger, and I got so carried away bragging about my interview with Seth Godin he had to ask me to stop.
 Looking back, it’s horrifying how many mistakes I made.